 In addition to state law, cities may have local laws regulating fences within their area.
 See our Municipal Laws and Ordinances page for assistance locating your local laws.

 Property owners' associations in Texas cannot prevent an owner from installing certain types of fencing on their property.
-New laws passed by the Texas Legislature in 2021 prohibit an association from restricting:
+Laws passed by the Texas Legislature in 2021 prohibit an association from restricting:

 Boundary line disputes may arise between adjoining neighbors for a variety of reasons.
 See the resources below for more information on how to resolve these types of disputes.

-See the resources below as well as our Animal Law research guide for more information
+See the resources below as well as our Animal Law guide for more information